1300 748 137

 Your best bet is to use a vacuum cleaner with a HEPA filter to remove these particles.
 On the other hand, using a regular vacuum would do more harm than good and spread the particles in the air.

-However, an air purifier alone isn’t enough to keep you protected.
-Close all the doors and windows and wear protective gear for maximum protection.
+However, relying solely on one alone isn’t enough to keep you fully protected.
+Ensure you close all the doors and windows and wear protective gear for maximum protection.
 It’s also recommended that you only head outdoors when it’s necessary.